Analyzing Reynolds Consumer Products (NASDAQ:REYN) & Pactiv Evergreen (NASDAQ:PTVE)

 |2.63

-Pactiv Evergreen currently has a consensus target price of $17.36, indicating a potential upside of 9.30%.
-Reynolds Consumer Products has a consensus target price of $36.64, indicating a potential upside of 24.11%.
-Given Reynolds Consumer Products’ stronger consensus rating and higher possible upside, analysts plainly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.
+Reynolds Consumer Products currently has a consensus target price of $36.64, indicating a potential upside of 19.30%.
+Pactiv Evergreen has a consensus target price of $17.36, indicating a potential upside of 12.71%.
+Given Reynolds Consumer Products’ stronger consensus rating and higher probable upside, equities research analysts clearly believe Reynolds Consumer Products is more favorable than Pactiv Evergreen.

 Summary